 The impact of dirty air filters on airflow

 When your air filter gets dirty, the pressure drop across the filter will increase.
 This will cause a reduction in airflow in your system.

 Did you know that a dirty filter actually filters out more particles?
 The implications of having a dirty air filter are similar to using a high MERV filter.
 As the air filter clogs, it is able to trap smaller particles in its dirty membrane.

-We recommend changing your air filters every 1-2 months to maintain peak performance and energy efficiency levels.
+I recommend changing your air filters every 1-2 months to maintain peak performance and energy efficiency levels.